robertbraeutigam/scan/README.md

 All encryption happens with "nonce" of all zero.

-The Message Id must be a strictly increasing number.
-If this requirement can not be met, the connection must be closed.
-The Message Id identifies a single message and all frames it consist of.
+The Message Id identifies this message and all frames it consists of.
+Message Ids should be re-used to be able to keep the Id low and in one byte.
+All values for which a Last Frame has been sent should be considered re-usable.

 If a message is too large to fit into one Application Message frame, it must be fragmented, with each fragment having the same Message Id.
 A sender may also choose to fragment messages for other reasons, for example to get video frames that are already available quicker to the receiver.